 The Dynamic LIFE Lines Danube project aims to maintain and improve the Danube wetlands in eastern Austria and western Slovakia.
 In the frame of the co-funded project viadonau will conduct the re-connection of the two side-arm-systems 'Spittelauer Arm' and' Haslau-Regelsbrunn" with the Danube river.
 The reconnection of the Spittelauer arm is functionally completed.

 - Revitalization of the Fischa’s river mouth (INTERREG SK-AT)

 In the frame of the INTERREG project Alpine Carpathian River Corridor viadonau implements the revitalization of the river mouth of the Danube tributary ‘Fischa’ in Lower Austria.
-Works have been started in fall 2019.
+Works have been implemented in fall and winter 2019.
 By removing riverbank reinforcements on both banks, the river mouth is returned to a more natural shape and improved ecologically.
+In the fall of 2020, a downstream connected biotope was created in the estuary.
 Significant steps towards the improvement of the habitat network of the Danube are made.
 Read more in our project database.

 - Ongoing planning activities

 Planning and preparatory work for many individual measures listed in the Catalogue of Measures are in progress.